robbrucks/zabbix-postgresql-auto-partitioning/README.md

 script just before the backup so you don't waste resources backing up obsolete partitions.

-### Running the cleanup script under cron against PostgreSQL on a cluster
+### Crontab setup for PostgreSQL on a active/passive cluster

-If you deal with a clustered PostgreSQL DB under Pacemaker or some other OS clustering tool you need to make your crontab a little more intelligent.
+If you have PostgreSQL clustered under Pacemaker or some other OS clustering tool then you need to make your crontab a little more intelligent when running the daily cleanup script.
 This is because you don't want the script to run on inactive nodes and then email you with connection errors every day.

-You need to set up crontab to only run on the active node of the cluster.
+You need to set up crontab to only run the cleanup on the active node of the cluster.

-This is easily done by testing if the PostgreSQL socket file exists.
+This is easily done by checking if the PostgreSQL socket file exists.
 It will only exist on the active node of the cluster (unless PG has crashed hard on an inactive node).
+This is easier to set up and more efficient than a `psql` connection test.

 * Redhat / Centos based distros: